-Myopia (nearsightedness) progression in children doesn’t only result in a rapidly increasing optical prescription, it can also lead to some serious sight-threatening eye conditions in the future.
+Myopia (nearsightedness) progression in children doesn’t only result in needing stronger glasses, but also leads to serious sight-threatening eye conditions.

 Children with mild myopia ( −1.00 to −3.00 diopters) are 4 times more likely to experience retinal detachment.